stakater/mto-docs/content/installation/aws-eks/create-tenants.md

 We have created a user named `falcon@nordmart.com` in AWS Console, with ARN `arn:aws:iam::630742778131:user/falcon@nordmart.com`.

-Create a json file to attach the policy.
+Create a JSON file to attach the policy.
 This policy will allow the user to access the cluster.

 ```json
 {
     "Statement": [